Project Cost Planning

 I recommend that you create a resource list in advance with the respective rates.
 This makes it easier to calculate the costs for each activity.

-Step 3 - cost calculation
+3. project cost plan - cost calculation

 It is now time to put it all together.
 For the sake of simplicity, I have included columns in the WBS for the cost per activity.
 This saves you from having to transfer the whole structure to another table.
 It's also easier to update if necessary.
 All you have to do is transfer the costs that you have calculated for each activity from the activity cost estimation sheet.

-Step 4 – missing parts
+4. project cost plan – missing parts

 As mentioned at the beginning, it is recommended to also consider the risks or more specifically the costs associated with it.
 By the way, costs for quality control, such as testing materials or the like, are often overlooked.